The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Cost of living—15.6 percent lower than the national index

-- Strongest industries—Advanced manufacturing, aerospace, agriculture, automotive, energy, healthcare, shipbuilding, tourism, film production, distribution and warehousing, and information technology, according to the Mississippi Development Authority
+- Strongest industries—Advanced manufacturing, aerospace, agribusiness, automotive, energy, healthcare, shipbuilding, tourism and film, distribution and warehousing, and information technology, according to the Mississippi Development Authority

 - Average monthly rent—$804

 - Median home price—$129,700